-NDOR engages the public in environmental stewardship programs relating to stormwater and water quality protection, such as the Adopt-A-Highway program.
-NDOR regularly participates in meetings that are open to the public, and, when appropriate, these meetings can be used as a venue to solicit input from the public regarding the Stormwater Management Program.
+NDOT engages the public in environmental stewardship programs relating to stormwater and water quality protection, such as the Adopt-A-Highway program.
+NDOT regularly participates in meetings that are open to the public, and, when appropriate, these meetings can be used as a venue to solicit input from the public regarding the Stormwater Management Program.

 4. Construction Stormwater Program

 The goal of the Construction Stormwater Program is to reduce pollutants (primarily sediment) in stormwater runoff from construction activities.
-Stormwater management is just one part of NDOR’s comprehensive Environmental Compliance Oversight Plan.
+Stormwater management is just one part of NDOT’s comprehensive Environmental Compliance Oversight Plan.

 5. Post Construction Stormwater Program

 The goal of the Post Construction Stormwater Program is to minimize the discharge of potential pollutants in the highway's post project stormwater runoff to waters of the state.

 - Drainage Design and Erosion Control Manual, Chapter 3: Stormwater Treatment